Agamennon/redux-tiny-router/README.md

 A Router made for Redux and made for universal apps! stop using the router as a controller... it's just state!

-It's simple, and it's small  example app in [react-redux-tiny](https://github.com/Agamennon/react-redux-tiny)
+It's simple, and it's small,  example app in [react-redux-tiny](https://github.com/Agamennon/react-redux-tiny)

 ### Using client side OPTION1 (store enhancer)